aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-profile-user-guide.rst

 Processing and viewing the profile results
 ------------------------------------------

-The ``view`` subcommand of ``neuron-profile`` will handle post-processing the profiling data and starting up an HTTP server that users can navigate to in order to see profiling results.
+To analyze and view the collected profiling data, use the ``view`` subcommand of ``neuron-profile``.
+This command performs two main functions: it post-processes the profiling data and starts up an HTTP server.
+Once the server is running, you can access the profiling results through your web browser.
+Please note: Chrome is the officially supported browser for viewing profiling results

 Viewing a single profile
 ~~~~~~~~~~~~~~~~~~~~~~~~